 Parents are required to call the School prior to 9:30 a.m. in order to report their child's absence.
 Each student is expected to be punctual and maintain regular attendance.
+It is imperative that Scholars be in attendance each school day.
+Learning is a result of active participation in classroom and other school activities that cannot be replaced by individual study.
 Perfect attendance will be recognized each grading period.
 Students with more than two tardies per grading period or leaving early more than two times per grading period will not be eligible for this award.

 Absences are excused in the event of illness of the student or severe illness or death in the immediate family.
 When a child returns to school after an absence, he/she is expected to provide a written excuse from a parent/guardian explaining the absence.